kbridson/rails-demos-and-deets-2021-test/deets-sessions.md

 ---
-title: 'Sessions and the Flash Explained'
+title: 'Sessions and the Flash'
 ---

 # {{ page.title }}